geleaugelin/Cloud-Security-Operations/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the "BEFORE" setup, all resources were connected to the internet and easily visible to everyone.
+The computers' security settings and firewalls were set to allow all traffic, making them more vulnerable.
+Other resources were also visible to the internet because they didn't use private connections.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+In the "AFTER" setup, network security was improved by blocking all traffic except for my admin workstation.
+Other resources were also better protected using stronger firewalls and private Endpoint.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>